I made this, but the quote is all Anne Hathaway – and one of my favorites! -JM (Bitch with Wi-Fi)

 Selina, in her Catwoman outfit, goes after Daggett, the man to whom she sold Bruce’s fingerprints.
 He’d promised her the “Clean Slate” program to wipe her name, details, and police record from every database in the world.
 But when she claims what’s hers – he tells her it doesn’t exist.
 Batman arrives.
 Batman and Catwoman fight Daggett’s troops, then escape in The Bat.

-Batman lets Selina off, and returns home.
+Batman lets Selina off and returns home.
 He’s admonished by Alfred, who’s had enough.
-Alfred tells Bruce the truth – he burnt Rachel’s letter than explained she was going to marry Harvey Dent – to spare Bruce pain.
+Alfred tells Bruce the truth – he burnt Rachel’s letter that explained she was going to marry Harvey Dent – to spare Bruce pain.
 In the ensuing argument – Alfred says he will leave.

 Bruce sleeps with Miranda on the floor of his mansion, before the fireplace – since he has no power or heat in the old house.

 Batman meets Catwoman, she takes him to Bane but locks him in.
 Bane and Batman fight.
 They are in the wet tunnels, near the underground river/sewer.
 It’s a wet, dark, echo-y place for a fight.
 Bane breaks into Wayne Enterprises’ Applied Sciences, blowing the floor.
 He then breaks Batman’s back and his Cowl – holding it up as a trophy, and making Bruce’s physical and psychological defeat complete.